noxoua/filament-activity-log/README.md

 - image
 - badge

-_avatar and image has same size but different border-radius_
+(Note: _"avatar" and "image" have the same size but a different border-radius._)

-### Logger - Field translated key
+### Logger - Field Translated Key

-Logger class has the `attributeMap` property, here you can map field keys to make translations user friendly.
+The Logger class has the `attributeMap` property where you can map field keys to make translations user-friendly.

 ```php
 public static ?array $attributeMap = [